GroestlCoin/electrum-grs-server/README.md

-Electrum-server for the Electrum client
+Electrum-grs-server for the Electrum-GRS client
 =========================================

-  * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)
   * Language: Python

 Features